Compressed-Air Hybrid By Citroen For Paris Motor Show: Cactus Airflow 2L Concept

 The most distinctive features of the C4 Cactus are the unique rubber panels on its doors that contain springy “Airbumps,” as its maker calls them.
 (Ah, the French.)

-The Airflow concept’s powertrain marries a 1.2-liter PureTech three-cylinder engine that powers the front wheels to a hydraulic pump/motor that operates from compressed air stored in two high-pressure tanks under the rear load deck.
+The Airflow concept’s powertrain marries a 1.2-liter PureTech three-cylinder engine that powers the front wheels to a hydraulic pump/motor that operates from compressed air systems stored in two high-pressure tanks under the rear load deck.

 The car can operate in any of three modes: gasoline-only, compressed air-only (at lower speeds), and combined.